-Section 2.1 What are the drug payment stages for Community First Medicare Advantage Dual Eligible Special Needs Plan (D-SNP) members?
+Section 2.1 What are the drug payment stages for Community First Medicare Advantage D-SNP (HMO) Members?

-As shown in the table below, there are "drug payment stages" for your Medicare Part D prescription drug coverage under Community First Medicare Advantage Dual Eligible Special Needs Plan (D-SNP).
+There are three drug payment stages for your Medicare Part D prescription drug coverage under the Community First Medicare Advantage D-SNP (HMO).
 How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.

-Stage 1 Stage 2 Stage 3 Stage 4 Yearly Deductible Initial Coverage Coverage Gap Catastrophic Stage Stage Stage Coverage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
-If you receive "Extra Help" to pay your prescription drugs, this payment stage does not apply to you.
+Stage 1 Stage 2 Stage 3 Yearly Deductible Stage Initial Coverage Stage Catastrophic Coverage Stage If you receive "Extra Help" to pay your prescription drugs, this payment stage does not apply to you.
 If you do not receive "Extra Help," you begin in this payment stage when you fill your first prescription of the year.
 During this stage, you pay the full cost of your drugs.
-You stay in this stage until you have paid \$480 for your drugs (\$480 is the amount of your deductible).
+You stay in this stage until you have paid \$590 for your drugs (\$590 is the amount of your deductible).
 (Details are in Section 4 of this chapter.)
-During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost.
-You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,430.
+During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost .
+You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$2,000 .
 (Details are in Section 5 of this chapter.)
-During this stage, you pay 25% of the price for brand name drugs (plus a portion of the dispensing fee) and 25% of the price for generic drugs.
-You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$6,550.
-This amount and rules for counting costs toward this amount have been set by Medicare.
-(Details are in Section 6 of this chapter.)
-During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2022).
+During this stage, the plan will pay the full cost of your covered drugs for the rest of the calendar year (through December 31, 2025).
 (Details are in Section 7 of this chapter.)